Directors appointed to the Board of a Subsidiary Company

 Are you a director that has recently been appointed to the board of a subsidiary company?
 If you are, then it is important that you remember that your duty is to the subsidiary company to which you are a director, not the parent company which appointed you.

-Some of the duties you will be required to uphold include:
+Duties you will be required to uphold include:

 - The duty to act in good faith